niel98/niel98/README.md

 # 💫 About Me:
-Here's a more professional and polished version of your GitHub profile summary:

 ---

 I am a backend software engineer at a fintech startup, focused on building scalable and efficient solutions that streamline global payments.
 With a passion for developing impactful technology, I am particularly interested in collaborating on innovative projects that address challenges in Africa and beyond.